Buying Marijuana Seeds in United States 20202020 Laws on Using, Possessing, Growing, and Buying Cannabis Seeds in USA.

 Buying Cannabis Seeds in the U.S.

 Just as the laws regarding using cannabis vary from one U.S. state to another, so do the regulations on buying weed seeds.
-While you can legally buy enough cannabis seeds to grow six plants at a time locally in Alaska for recreational use, the same is not true in the state of Michigan, for example, where recreational cultivation is not legal at all.
+You can legally buy enough cannabis seeds to grow six plants at a time locally in Alaska for recreational use, but that doesn’t mean that you can do it everywhere.
 Legality will always depend on the state in which you live when you buy the seeds there.
 If there are marijuana shops in the state where you live for buying cannabis seeds and plants, do ensure you know the limits to stay legally compliant.

 Another option is to buy your cannabis seeds online.
 Of course, you should choose a reliable provider who gets positive reviews from consumers on the web, such as our top picks: